 6. Without these stimuli, the conditioned salivary reflex is not formed.

-7. An irritant that stimulates the visual cortex.
+7. Stimulus that excites the visual cortex.

 9. Under this condition, a temporary connection is formed between the visual and gustatory zones of the cortex.